andrew/nesbitt.io/_posts/2025-11-26-extending-git-functionality.md

   - development
 ---

 I've been researching how to extend git for a project I'm working on.
-There are six distinct patterns that I've seen people use to add functionality to git without modifying git itself:
+There are seven distinct patterns that I've seen people use to add functionality to git without modifying git itself:

 - **Subcommands** for adding new commands
 - **Clean/smudge filters** for transforming file content